johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

-Most hard drive games store the save games on the hard drive; using the in-game save and restore functionality is usually straightforward in such games (but in some the save game menu is a bit hidden; make sure to consult the game's manual if you can't find it).
-If a game asks you to select the location of your save file and lets you to use any location, you should use the **DH1:** drive unless the [Game notes](../game-notes/index.md) instruct you otherwise.
+Most hard drive games store the save games on the hard drive; using the in-game save and restore functionality is usually straightforward in such games (but in some, the save game menu is a bit hidden; make sure to consult the game's manual if you can't find it).
+If a game asks you to select the location of your save file and lets you use any location, you should use the **DH1:** drive unless the [Game notes](../game-notes/index.md) instruct you otherwise.

 There are some outliers, though.
-A handful of games insist on saving to a floppy disk even when installed to the hard drive (e.g., [Future Wars](../game-notes/e-f.md#future-wars-adventures-in-time)).
+A handful of games insist on saving to a floppy disk even when installed on the hard drive (e.g., [Future Wars](../game-notes/e-f.md#future-wars-adventures-in-time)).
 Then some RPGs save the "state of the world" to the data files as you keep progressing through the game, so starting a new game with a new character